-We're undertaking a major project to research and showcase the photographs in our archives of our First World War blind veterans and those who helped care for and support them.
+An ongoing project to research and showcase photographs in our archives of our First World War blind veterans and those who helped care for and support them.
 These date from our founding in 1915.

-Take a look at the most recent photographs and their stories below, or to catch the very latest photo visit our Facebook page some Thursdays, #ThrowbackThursday.
+Take a look at the most recent photographs and their stories below, or to catch the very latest photo visit our Facebook page some Thursdays for our #ThrowbackThursday.

 Read our latest articles